bsudekum/MapGap/readme.md

 There are many small things can make a huge difference in how your app performances and feels.

 #### 300 millisecond delay
-On some mobile webviews, there is a 300ms delay after the user taps the screen.
+On some mobile web browsers, there is a 300ms delay after the user taps the screen.
 The browser is waiting to see if the user does a double tap, but in reality, this 300ms delay makes the app feel less responsive.
 To overcome this, I use a library built ontop of [Zepto.js](http://zeptojs.com/) called [Zepto onpress](http://maxdegterev.name/javascript-2/fast-buttons-for-webapps/) which removes the wait.
 It is incredible how much better the app feels after including this.
 Also, I chose to use Zepto to jQuery because of its smaller footprint, it works very well with webkit browsers and also Phonegap.

 #### User tap select issues
 There are 3 important lines of CSS to include